-6 Declaration of Rights of Child, 1959, para.2
+&lt;sup>6 Declaration of Rights of Child, 1959, para.2

-7 Article 5(b) and 16(1)(d).
+&lt;sup>7 Article 5(b) and 16(1)(d).

-8 8 UN Committee on the Rights of the Child (CRC), General comment No. 14 (2013) on the right of the child to have his or her best interests taken as a primary consideration (art.
+&lt;sup>8 8 UN Committee on the Rights of the Child (CRC), General comment No. 14 (2013) on the right of the child to have his or her best interests taken as a primary consideration (art.
 3, para.
-1), 29 May 2013, CRC /C/GC/14, para.2
+1), 29 May 2013, CRC /C/GC/14, para.2 basic material, physical, educational, and emotional needs, as well as needs for affection and safety.

+&lt;sup>9 UN Convention on Rights of Children, 1969, Article 3 para 2

-- 17. When assessing and determining the best interests of a child the obligation of the State to ensure the child such protection and care as is necessary for his or her well-being9 should be taken into consideration.
-Children's well-being, in a broad sense includes their basic material, physical, educational, and emotional needs, as well as needs for affection and safety10. - 18.
-It is in the best interests of the child to have access to quality education, including early childhood education.
-All decisions on measures and actions concerning a specific child must respect the best interests of the child or children, with regard to education11. - 19.
-The above discussion leads me to draw a conclusion that it would be absolutely safe to include educational expenses also within the concept of maintenance of a child.
-Admittedly, minor is studying in school, thus, in order to meet his educational expenses and other miscellaneous including medical, he requires sufficient amount, therefore, looking into the school expenses of the minor as well as rate of inflation, the respondent No.2 is directed to pay maintenance of the petitioner No.2(minor Shahzain) at the rate of Rs.50,000/- per month.
-The petition is disposed of accordingly.
+18. It is in the best interests of the child to have access to quality education, including early childhood education.
+All decisions on measures and actions concerning a specific child must respect the best interests of the child or children, with regard to education.

+19. The above discussion leads me to draw a conclusion that it would be absolutely safe to include educational expenses also within the concept of maintenance of a child.
+Admittedly, minor/petitioner No.2 is studying in school, thus, in order to meet his educational expenses and other miscellaneous including medical, he requires sufficient amount.
+Therefore, the instant petition is allowed and the Judgment of the learned trial Court is set aside to the extent that the maintenance should be payable at the rate of Rs.10,000/- per month for the petitioner mother and same for the minor from the date i.e. 20.10.2013 when the petitioner mother and the minor (petitioner No.2) were kicked out from the respondent No.1's house.

-Karachi Dated: 31.01.2024.
+Karachi Dated: 13.03.2024